6 Tips for Using Your Electric Space Heater Safely

 Don’t Leave Your Space Heater on While Unattended

 Your space heater should be a temporary heating solution.
 Most are meant to provide extra heat in the area around you, but typically not your entire home, especially for long periods of time.
-You should never leave your space heater on when you’re not home, in the same room or even when you’re going to sleep.
+You should never leave your space heater on when you’re not home.
+You should also turn them off when you leave the room or go to sleep.
 If you anticipate not using your space heater for an extended period of time, it’s best to unplug it.

 Check your Space Heater Regularly

 You should periodically check your space heater to make sure it’s clean, it’s blowing the appropriate temperature and the unit and cord are not damaged.
 A damaged cord or dust and debris around the heating element are fire hazards.
-You also want to make sure that your heater isn’t overheating, and conversely, isn’t overworking because it’s not blowing hot air.
+You also want to make sure that your heater isn’t overheating or overworking because it’s not blowing hot air.

 If you find yourself using a space heater too much, you may have issues with your home.
 You may need insulation, duct cleaning or your heating and air system serviced.
-If you’re in need of heat this winter, call Barineau Heating and Air Conditioning at (850) 580-4029 in north Florida or (229) 495-6599 in south Georgia.
+If you’re in need of heat this winter, call Barineau Heating and Air Conditioning.
+North Florida: (850) 580-4029 South Georgia: (229) 495-6599